Cairo University: Structure

 Cairo University includes a School of Law and a School of Medicine.
 The Medical School, also known as Kasr Alaini (القصر العيني, Qasr-el-'Ayni), was one of the first medical schools in Africa and the Middle East.
 Its first building was donated by Alaini Pasha.
 It has since undergone extensive expansion.
 The first president of Cairo University, then known as the Egyptian University, was Professor Ahmed Lutfi el-Sayed, who served from 1925 to 1941.

-The university's main campus in Giza.
+Cairo University Dome in the university's main campus in Giza.

 After the Egyptian University's establishment in 1908, all Institutions of higher education that were in Egypt at the time became a part of the university (except Al-Azhar), like Kasr Alainy (Medical School), Muhandess Khana (School of Engineering), Dar Al-Uloom (House of Science) and others that were established by Muhammad Ali Pasha.
 They became Faculties of the university after joining (e.g. the Faculty of Medicine or Faculty of Engineering).
 Other Faculties were later founded by the university after the eight schools joined.